guypeled76/tbwidget/README.md

 6. Errors will be logged to the console
 7. Modern browsers has optimize string concatination memory allocation while older browsers where more performant using Array.join.
+8. Register widget should return a promise to allow actions to be executed after widget building or widget loading failure.